GLOBAL MARKETS-Shares rise on US housing data, earnings; euro up

 By Herbert Lash

-NEW YORK, Oct 17 (Reuters) - Global stocks rose for a third day and the euro hit a one-month high on Wednesday, helped by brighter prospects for resolving Spain’s debt woes, while better-than-expected housing data and gains among financials lifted most U.S. equities.
+NEW YORK, Oct 17 (Reuters) - Global stocks rose and the euro hit a one-month high on Wednesday, helped by brighter prospects for resolving Spain’s debt woes, while better-than-expected housing data and gains among financials lifted most U.S. equities.

 U.S. and German government debt prices fell after Spain avoided a damaging ratings downgrade from Moody’s and stronger-than-expected U.S. housing data pointed to an improving economy, reducing safe-haven demand.